Layla Moran: Foreign policy

 Moran opposed the 2003 invasion of Iraq.
-She opposed cuts to foreign aid to Yemen.
-She is also critical of Saudi Arabian-led intervention in Yemen.
+She opposed cuts to foreign aid to Yemen and has been critical of Saudi Arabian-led intervention in that country.

 Moran believes that the United Kingdom should announce recognition of the State of Palestine.
 She called out the names of the children killed in the 2021 Israel–Palestine crisis in Parliament.
+Following the 2023 attacks on Israel by Hamas, Moran appeared and spoke at vigils for Israeli victims in Oxford and denounced Hamas as a terrorist organisation.